CStoerck/COVID-Data-Exploration-Project/README.md

 - To analyze the global spread of COVID-19 and its impact on different regions.
 - To visualize key metrics such as total cases, total deaths, death percentage, and infection rates.
 - To provide an interactive dashboard that allows users to filter data by country or continent.
-- To track the progression of COVID-19 from 2020 to 2024 through cumulative and time-based visualizations.
+- To track the progression of COVID-19 through cumulative and time-based visualizations.

 ## Tools and Technologies
 - **Excel**: Used for data cleaning, preparation, and preliminary analysis.
 Excel was instrumental in handling missing values, data formatting, and initial exploratory analysis.